-MANDATORY PENALTIES
+7. MANDATORY PENALTIES

 Participants should note that there are a number of mandatory penalties set out in the Anti-Doping Regulations, which are based on the penalties stipulated by WADA.
-It is only in exceptional circumstances that these penalties may be reduced.
+These penalties may only be eliminated or reduced in accordance with the exceptional or specific circumstances set out in Part Seven of these Regulations.